chromium/hterm/doc/ControlSequences.md

 ## G0/G1/G2/G3 Graphic Codesets for GL/GR (SCS) {#SCS}

 With the rise of UTF-8 encoding, graphic codesets have fallen out of favor.
-Although we still support them :).
+Although we still support a limited number for legacy systems.

 Basically, instead of seeing things like "w" or "#", you'll see "&#x252c;" or "&#xa3;".
 These were used to get basic graphics (like border lines), or to